 7. You Skipped Over The Advanced Location Settings

-So, you set your campaign to target the city you’re located in.
+So, you set your campaign to target the city your business is located in.
 Don’t stop there!
 Click “Location options” to expand a very important targeting feature.

 Ask yourself: do I want people from other states, provinces, or countries to see my ads?
 The answer is likely no, so select “people in your or regularly in your targeted location” instead.